Diversity in NT Independent Schools

 There are Independent Indigenous Community Schools (IICS), religious schools that are systemic, schools that adhere to particular educational philosophies, and schools with differing structures and emphases.
 All Independent Schools in the Northern Territory are fully committed to student-centred education and the wellbeing of children.

 Approaches to curriculum and assessment are diverse.
 Many schools offer the NTCET, but Haileybury Rendall School delivers the Victorian Certificate of Education.
-The Essington School Darwin is accredited as a Cambridge International School and provides international curriculum from the United Kingdom’s Cambridge Institute from junior primary to senior secondary level.
+The Essington International School Darwin is accredited as a Cambridge International School and provides international curriculum from the United Kingdom’s Cambridge Institute from junior primary to senior secondary level.
 Good Shepherd Lutheran College offers the International Baccalaureate (IB).
 Students at the Early Learning Centre are introduced to the IB approach, preparing them for its use through later years of schooling.

 Yipirinya School uses Direct Instruction.
 Milkwood Steiner School and The Alice Springs Steiner School follow the educational philosophy of Rudolph Steiner.
 Northern Territory Christian Schools deliver the Australian Curriculum with a Christian emphasis.
 This is also a feature of the Territory’s three Lutheran schools.